edenai/python_sdk/README.md

-# Python SDK for EdenAI workflows
+# Python SDK for Eden AI workflows

+Build and update your Eden AI workflows straight from your python code, without needing a UI!
+This way you can easily commit changes to your workflow, as all you need to do is putting this code into a git repo 🚀

-This package is in **alpha** and the api can still change
+This package is in **alpha** and the API can still change

 ## Installation